Government Laboratory High School, Mymensingh

-Government Laboratory High School, Mymensingh is a secondary school in Mymensingh City Corporation, Bangladesh.
+Government Laboratory High School, Mymensingh is a secondary school in Mymensingh City, Bangladesh.
 Its EIIN number is 111837.
 It was established on the bank of the old Brahmaputra River in the garden of Maharaja Surjya Kanta Acharjya.

 History

-In 1879, Surjya Kanta Acharjya of the Muktagacha zamindar family built a house known as Alexander Castle or Lohar Kuthir on 27.50 acres in Mymensingh.
-The house became the home of Teachers Training College and an "Experimental School" on 15 November 1948.
-On 24 December 1987 that "Experimental School" was converted to a high school named "Government Laboratory High School, Mymensingh."
+In 1879, Surya Kanta Acharjya of the Muktagacha zamindar family built a house known as Alexander Castle or Lohar Kuthir on 27.50 acres in Mymensingh.
+The house became the home of Teachers Training College and an "Experimental School" on 15 November, 1948.
+On 24 December, 1987 that "Experimental School" was converted to a high school named "Government Laboratory High School, Mymensingh."

 Admission

-Each year one time in the Class III and Class VI are students allowed to participate admission exam and then selected student got permit for admission.But in 2017 it separated boys and girls in 2 section and held an admission for all classes for the next academic year.
+Each year one time in the Class III and Class VI are students allowed to participate admission test and then selected student get permitted for admission.But in 2017 it separated boys and girls in 2 section and held an admission for all classes for the next academic year.